 21. She has religious or moral reasons for choosing adoption over abortion or becoming a single mother.

 Similarly, some women have certain convictions about abortion and being a single mother that prevent them from choosing these options as a solution for their unplanned pregnancy.
 For these women, adoption is the best choice.

 22. She wants to take control of her situation.

 When a woman finds herself unexpectedly pregnant, it can seem like her life is out of control.
 She’s facing a challenge she never dreamed she would, and she may not know what to do.
+She’s probably thinking about a lot of options and wondering why people consider adoption.
 However, the adoption process allows a woman to take control of her situation in a way that her other unplanned pregnancy options may not.
 With adoption, a prospective birth mother is in charge all the way through — from choosing a family for her baby to deciding what kind of contact she wants with them to what her hospital stay will look like.
 This way, women can shape their own future.

 23. She wants to see her child grow up through open adoption.

 Many women choose adoption because they want to give their baby the best possible chance at life, and adoption gives them the chance to watch their baby grow up happy and healthy.
 When you choose adoption, you can choose varying levels of openness in the process, from receiving letters and photos of your child growing up to having a direct, personal relationship with your baby’s adoptive parents.
 For many women, this ability to see their child grow up and know that they are safe is one of the major reasons to place a baby for adoption.
 It also prevents the child from having to wonder, “Why do people get given up for adoption?”
 In an open adoption, the birth mother always has the chance to explain her decision to her child.

 24. She doesn’t want to put her future plans on hold.